 - (Optional, if you are making pickled red onions) Finely slice a red onion and place it into a bowl.
 Cut a lime in half and squeeze the juice into the bowl with the onions and let it soak for an hour.
 Mix it around occasionally so that lime juice is distributed to all the onion slices.

-- (Optional, if you are braising shiitake mushrooms) Rinse the dried shiitake mushrooms and place it in a bowl with room temperature water and let it soak for 1 hour.
+- (Optional, if braising shiitake mushrooms) Rinse dried shiitake mushrooms and place them in a bowl with hot tap water to soak for one hour.

 - Peel and finely chop the garlic and set aside